garrandall/popular-music-data/tracks/all-i-want-for-christmas-is-you-mariah-carey.md

 Standing right outside my door

-Oh, I just want you for my own (Ooh)
+Oh, I just want you for my own (Oh
-More than you could ever know (Ooh)
+More than you could ever know (Oh
 Make my wish come true
 Oh baby, all I want for Christmas is you